 Troy is a somewhat small city located in the state of Illinois.
 With a population of 10,036 people and two constituent neighborhoods, Troy is the 221st largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Troy is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Troy who work in office and administrative support (13.15%), sales jobs (12.58%), and management occupations (9.72%).
+Unlike some cities, Troy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
+Overall, Troy is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Troy who work in office and administrative support (13.67%), sales jobs (12.97%), and management occupations (11.43%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troy include Irish, English, Italian, and French .
+Important ancestries of people in Troy include Irish, English, Italian, and Polish.

 The most common language spoken in Troy is English.
 Other important languages spoken here include Spanish and Other Asian languages.